Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (9-6) will take to the mound for the Twins and make his 26th start of the season.
+- The Twins will send Sonny Gray (6-6) to the mound for his 26th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Lopez has 16 starts in a row of five innings or more.

 |Opponent